 Brainson and her team propose a new approach: a one-two punch that first uses a drug to make cancer cells vulnerable to immunotherapy, followed by a full-force attack that marshals the body’s immune system to fight the tumor.

-For the first punch, the team is using tazemetostat, an experimental cancer drug designed to inhibit an enzyme that helps cancer cells grow.
-In their experiments with mouse models of squamous lung cancer, tazemetostat has shown two very promising results so far.
+For the first punch, the team is using EZH2 inhibitors, experimental cancer drugs designed to inhibit an enzyme that helps cancer cells grow.
+In their experiments with mouse models of squamous lung cancer, the EZH2 inhibitor has shown two very promising results so far.
 First, the tumor cells ramp up their expression of a marker that makes them more visible, and thus more susceptible to immunotherapy.
-Second, mice treated with tazemetostat have changes in the neutrophils in their tumors, which may also make immunotherapy more effective.
+Second, mice treated with the drug have changes in the neutrophils in their tumors, which may also make immunotherapy more effective.

 “That’s what we’re really excited about,” said Brainson.
 “We’re targeting one of the cell types—neutrophils—that might be disrupting immunotherapy in the first place.
 If we can make the tumors more susceptible to immunotherapy, that could allow us to kill the cancer at its root.”